In Massachusetts, it doesn’t much matter if I vote in the presidential election. The state will go to the Democrat.

 If you want to feel like your vote matters in MA, the primary is your best shot.
 This time around, I voted for Bernie.
 I knew Hillary would make a perfectly fine executive, but I thought she wouldn’t be a very strong candidate.

 Running for president and being president require two completely different skill sets, and I knew Hillary had problems with the first.
 She just wasn’t a natural like Bill was.
 Not to mention the headwinds she’d face with the 25 years of made-up scandals that FoxNews would be yammering about.
 She could actually lose the election, despite being the best person for the job.

 Voting for Bernie was a rush.
 First of all, it would the greatest thing in the world if the U.S. elected a Jewish Socialist as president.
 It would finally take the idiotic stigma off being either.

 But the main thing was Bernie was a guy who believed in the power of government to do good things, to solve problems, to lift us all up.
 He believed it sincerely and passionately, and deep in his Jewish Socialist bones.
 Hillary is more a technocrat, and that’s good too.
-Life would be better under her than under any Republican alternative who would believe that government is never the solution, but always the problem.
-With the modern Republicans, you know what you’re going to get: an anti-tax, anti-regulation, anti-science, environment fucker that is beholden to Dark Money.
+Life would be better with her as president than with any Republican alternative who would believe that government is never the solution, but always the problem.
+With the modern Republicans, you know what you’re going to get: an anti-tax, anti-regulation, anti-science, environment-fucker that is beholden to Dark Money.

 It turns out Trump understands the job of running for president a lot better than anyone thought.
 But how well does he understand the job of being president?
 I know what the people of Massachusetts think, but what about the rest of you?
 Stay tuned…